Elevated Brownies Recipe | Download for FREE!

 How to Make a Weed Edible Using Cannabutter

-You can use cannabutter in a variety of recipes: brownies, banana bread, savory chicken, pasta, or even just spread on toast.
+You can utilize cannabis-infused butter in a variety of recipes: brownies, banana bread, savory chicken, pasta, or even just spread on toast.
 The possibilities are endless.
 If it can be cooked or baked, you can use cannabutter in it.

 • Grind or break up about an eighth of weed (keep the pieces large enough to be strained out)